-Michael Shaw has 20 years of experience with the Growth Management Act, and has worked on issues pertaining to the Shorelines Management Act, the State Environmental Protection Act, and the Land Use Petition Act.
-He has worked on issues relating to sustainable communities, transit oriented development, storm water permits, JARPA permitting, non-attainment zones, and building codes.
+Michael Shaw has over 20 years of experience with the Growth Management Act, and has worked on issues pertaining to the Shorelines Management Act, the State Environmental Protection Act, and the Land Use Petition Act.
+He has worked on issues relating to sustainable communities, transit oriented development, storm water permits, JARPA permitting, nonattainment zones, and building codes.
+He regularly participates in planning conferences and land use seminars.